Setono/deployer-dotenv/README.md

 * We do **not** share the `.env.local.php`, `.env.local` files as is the default by Deployer.
 Instead, we have a `.env.[stage].local` and `.env.local.php` in each release folder.

-* When deploying we copy the `.env.[stage].local` file from the previous release (if there was a previous release, else we create it).
+* When deploying, we copy the `.env.[stage].local` file from the previous release (if there was a previous release, else we create it).

-* If you are deploying interactively (i.e. manually) you are presented with a dialog asking if you want to update any environment variables.
+* If you are deploying interactively (i.e., manually), you are presented with a dialog asking if you want to update any environment variables.

 * Finally, we run `composer symfony:dump-env [stage]` to generate the `.env.local.php` file for the current release.